-One of the central demands of the ENERGY SAXONY network is the clear anchoring of the sustainability aspect in all energy issues considered.
-The concept of a circular economy is more topical than ever: It is increasingly focusing on the bio-based economy, i.e. one based on renewable resources (circular bio-economy), as well as on the long-term preservation of valuable materials (resource-efficient recycling).
-Energy and material flows must be intelligently designed and linked under the paradigms of energy system transformation and the "green economy".
-The potential contained in residual materials or by-products offers great opportunities to develop better value chains and to redesign regional economies in a sustainable and independent manner.
+One of the central demands of the ENERGY SAXONY network is the clear anchoring of the sustainability aspect in all energy topics under consideration.
+The concept of a circular economy is more relevant than ever: It increasingly focuses on a biobased economy, i.e. an economy based on renewable resources (circular bioeconomy), as well as on the sustainable conservation of valuable materials (resource-efficient recycling).
+Energy and material flows must be intelligently designed and linked under the paradigms of the energy transition and the green economy.
+The potential contained in residual materials or by-products offers great opportunities to develop better value chains and to reshape regional economies sustainably and independently.
 Examples would include

-their conversion into reusable solid or liquid carbon fractions as a starting material for new products,
+their conversion into reusable solid or liquid carbon fractions as feedstock for new products,

-the provision of process energy and energy sources as a by-product from by-product streams,
+the provision of process energy and energy carriers as a co-product from by-product streams.

 or the recovery of nutrients, such as phosphorus recycling from sewage sludge.

-The working group Resources, Recycling & Energy strives for the best possible utilisation of by-products, residual materials and waste.
+The working groups on the topic of circular economy strive for the best possible utilization of by-products, residual materials and waste.
 The focus is on exchange, networking and cooperation among the players.
 Intelligent and value-adding processes and services are to be developed and implemented.
-The participants gain partners and competences and become familiar with a wide range of "good examples".
+Participants gain partners and competencies and familiarize themselves with a wide range of "good examples".

 Within the framework of moderated workshops and events:

 Cooperation partners along the value chain identified (from the owner of material and waste streams, recyclers and solution providers) and networked;

 Forces the purposeful development and maturation of new ideas (e.g. with methods of design thinking, etc.);

 Result-oriented, clear implementation concepts created to lead to demonstration or pilot projects and functioning business models;